TheMackemNerd/peloworkout/README.md

 # Peloworkout

 A Kotlin/Jetpack Compose Android app for connecting to FTMS-enabled indoor bikes (e.g. Peloton with mods), tracking workout metrics, and uploading sessions to Strava.
+The app will also sync to any BLE-enabled heart-rate monitor.

 This started out as a project to get more out of a subscription-free Peloton which was sitting gathering dust.
 In theory, it should work with any exercise equipment which broadcasts the right data, but I haven't been able to test this on any other devices (if you try it, I would be curious to know).